Yasha-Santos/Azure-Vrtual-Network-and-ELK_STACK-Deployment/README.md

 http://(your Public IP):5601/app/kibana

-# Small Guide into how to deploy the azure and ELK_STACK into thr VM's
+# Small Guide into azure and ELK_STACK deployment into the VM's

 **Generating a new SHH-Key**